Carly Motors: European Touring Car Championship

 With the Super Production class added to the European Touring Car Championship in 2001 Carly Motors joined the series.
 The team raced the championship with two BMW 320i's for Dutchman Duncan Huisman and Swede Peggen Andersson.
 The duo competed the full season while Carly Motors entered three other cars in selected races.
 Huisman started the season strong with two second place finishes, only beaten by countryman Peter Kox.
 Huisman won at Magny-Cours, Zolder and the Hungaroring.
 Huisman settled for second in the championship, behind Kox.
 Andersson settled for seventh in the championship with two fourth places as his best result.
 At the season finale at Estoril two guest drivers scored the best results for Carly Motors.
 Sandor van Es and Tom Coronel finished second and third, behind CiBiEmme Team driver Gianni Morbidelli.

 For 2002 the Super Production, FIA Group N, became the main class of the championship, replacing Super Touring.

+The team intended to enter the 2004 British Touring Car Championship with a pair of BMW 320is for Tom Ferrier and James Hanson but this never happened.

 Current company

-Carly Motors continues to fine-tune engines, with a focus on software remapping for raceteams with cars competing on the highest level of motorsport as well as regular street and muscle cars.
+Carly Motors continues to fine-tune engines, with a focus on software remapping for race teams with cars competing on the highest level of motorsport as well as regular street and muscle cars.
 Carly Motors delivers taylormade remapping of the Engine Controle Unit (ECU) for the best needed performance within the safe zone.